 Gutsy Yoga.
 That’s the name of my signature workshops that explores yoga and GI disorders, helping people deal with digestive issues.
 (Note: A GUTSY YOGA workshop will take place at The Namaste Getaway Saturday, June 15.
 Contact Deborah to register, or for details.)

 I developed Gutsy Yoga, in part, because of my personal health history.
 And, my solution: Yoga and GI disorders.
 As an adolescent, I had all the testing done.
 Diagnosis: irritable bowel syndrome (IBS).
 Then, as a young adult, I experienced flare-ups whenever I went out to dinner with a certain set of people.
-Can’t say whether it was the food, overeating, conversation, or company.
+Can’t say for sure if the trigger was the food, overeating, conversation, or company.

 My worst experiences were while I was living and working, undocumented, in Mexico City, Once, in my true style, I endured severe pain until my class ended.
 I put my books and tapes in my backpack and waited for a bus to take me to the nearest hospital ER.
 In Mexico, I practiced breathwork between sips of manzanilla tea, ideally at a beach or poolside.
 Not because I wanted to swim or sunbathe, but because I’d learned early on that many of our physical problems are emotional.

 In retrospect, I have my tummy to thank for bringing me to the lotus pose.
 Once I had an established practice, my pains were few and far between.
 The last time I had too much pain to endure my asana practice, was the morning of my father’s burial.
 Never one to say ‘no,’ I carried most the responsibilities on my shoulders — and in my belly.

 So, I understand the connection between the brain and the belly, and yoga and GI disorders.
 That’s why as a yoga therapist, I want others to make the connection between the different branches of yoga, the body, and the brain, and use the branches of yoga to heal their dis-eases.